November 17, 2015

 In 21st century education and work, we hear a lot about collaboration.
 Indeed, global economic experts have cited teamwork as the most important skill for the future.
 In addition to encouraging students to partner with one another, we also need to examine what student-teacher collaboration looks like in 21st-century classrooms.

-I’m the founding principal of a 1:1, the project-based high school that opened in 2008 (minarets.us), and our staff and students worked together to help define collaboration in our daily instructional environment.
+I’m the founding principal of Minarets, a 1:1, project-based high school that opened in 2008 in O’Neals, California, and our staff and students worked together to help define collaboration in our daily instructional environment.
 Here is what that looked like:

 In order to have true collaboration, teachers and students have to have ongoing reciprocal communication.
 We established a cultural precedent whereby our teachers engaged our students in their learning.
 We did this by making educators’ cell phones numbers public so students could text or call in questions or comments.
 We surveyed all students about all of their classes on a quarterly basis to help determine what was working and what wasn’t.
 We embraced the digital environment and available tools to enhance collaboration.
 Many students will not share or speak out in class verbally but will have lots to say and offer digitally.